-However, without a good pair of boots your other gear will not be as effective.
-Ski boots provide a rigid control point that translates the movement from your legs directly towards your skis.
+However, without a good pair of boots, your other gear will not be as effective.
+Ski boots provide a rigid control point that translates the movement from your legs directly toward your skis.
 In that way, boots act much like an auto transmission on your body.

 Years ago, ski boot manufacturers wanted to create a standardized ski boot sizing system that could work for skiers all over the world.

 That led to the mondopoint sizing system, otherwise known as mondo, which corresponds to the length of your foot in centimeters.
 It’s a good measurement to know if you’re a skier looking to get your own pair of ski boots.

 Finding your mondo ski size is easy, and you can easily figure out the measurement at home before you go shopping for ski boots.
 Start by placing your foot on a piece of paper.

 Don’t wear shoes or shock for this process.
 Next, align your bare foot so your heel is on the back edge of the paper and the inner part of your foot is along one edge.
 Then, take a marker or pen and make a mark on both the top of your big toe and the widest part of your foot.